Open Mon-Fri 8am-4pm

-A. Please refer to the official zone map here or contact Sara Smith at email@example.com.
+A. Please refer to the official zone map here or contact Sara Smith at firstname.lastname@example.org.
 Please note only a letter from the Plan Commission staff serves as an Official Zoning Verification.
 You may contact our office if you need such verification.

 Q. My bank is requiring me to buy flood insurance but it has never flooded here.
 Why do I need flood insurance now?